LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas

 Let’s have a look at them from oldest to newest technology:

-1. LPG Converter-and-Mixer Systems
+1. Autogas Converter-and-Mixer Systems

 Converter-and-mixer systems are the oldest style, dating back decades and still widely used.